 Theentry of non-EU citizens to Germany generally requires a visa issued by the German mission abroad (embassy, consulate) in the country of origin.

 For a stay of more than 90 days, e.g. in the context of family reunification, or for the purpose of gainful employment, visas are issued as so-called "national" visas.
-The requirements for the issuance of a national visa are based on the regulations applicable to the issuance of a residence permit, an EU Blue Card, an ICT card, a settlement permit and an EU permanent residence permit and thus differ depending on the purpose of stay (see "Related topics").
+The requirements for issuing a national visa are based on the regulations applicable to the issuance of a residence permit, an EU Blue Card, an ICT card, a settlement permit and a permanent residence EU permit and thus differ depending on the purpose of stay (see "Related Topics").

 After entry, the national visa may have to be replaced by another residence title to be applied for at the competent foreigners authority.
 The application must be made within the period of validity of the visa.

-Exceptions to the visa requirement apply to nationals of
+Exceptions from the visa requirement apply to nationals of